CeceliaShuai-xy/CSF_Shuai_Wang/csf_assign03/README.txt

     Store hits: 188617
     Store misses: 8869
     Total cycles: 4997741

+    Experiment 24:
+    ./csim 32 4096 4 write-allocate write-back lru < trace/gcc.trace
+    Total loads: 318197
+    Total stores: 197486
+    Load hits: 313766
+    Load misses: 4431
+    Store hits: 170130
+    Store misses: 27356
+    Total cycles: 3689952
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -- - - - - - - - - - -
-And we could observe that from Exp 21 to 24, as the num_block is increasing, the number of total cycles drops significantly, but load/store misses also increases significantly, maintaining the same trend as previous experiments show.
+And we could observe that from Exp 21 to 24, as the num_block is increasing, the number of total cycles drops significantly, and load/store misses increases.
 Therefore, we conclude that higher number of blocks leads to lower total cycles, higher load/store misses.
-The best plan, therefore, is to choose an intermediate number (not too high or too low) so that we can maintain a reasonable amount of load hits and store hits, while also decreasing the total cycles to some extent.
+Since our goal is to decrease the total number of cycles, a higher num_block is more desirable.

+Conclusion:
-Since we are looking for the best cache configuration, we want higher hit rate (lower number of misses), and fewer cycles and miss penalties.
-And from our experiments, we can conclude that set associative organization, WA+WB, lru and an intermediate number of num_block are more desirable.
+Since we are looking for the best cache configuration, we want higher hit rate (lower number of misses), and fewer cycles.
+And from our experiments, we can conclude that set-associative organization, WA+WB, lru, and a large num_block would have the best overall cache effectiveness.
+The specific set of configutation is experiment 24: num_set = 32, num_block = 4096, byte_size = 4, write-allocate, write-back, lru, and its stats are:
+    Total loads: 318197
+    Total stores: 197486
+    Load hits: 313766
+    Load misses: 4431
+    Store hits: 170130
+    Store misses: 27356
+    Total cycles: 3689952
+It achieved the lowest number of total cycles out of all experiments.
+And further increasing the numb_block (and decreasing the num_set so capacity stays the same) no longer improves the total cycles.